gviau/sketch-3d/README.md

 A simple cross-platform 3D renderer.
 This is a learning experience project.

+You can find the compiled demos (as of January 2015 the 22th) at this link: https://www.dropbox.com/sh/qhfo9fjf0jfxvjq/AADApvgPJ404oKv4PP980AQ7a?dl=0

 To build the library, the samples and the test, you need the following CMake to create the appropriate files for compilation.

 You need the following libraries: